maulikpatel4u/keycloak-sso/Django and React Keycloak SSO integration.md

   ```

 **4. Store the Token in Frontend**
-- Once the frontend receives the token from the backend (in the `/auth/callback/` response), it can store the JWT in `HttpOnly` cookies or `local storage` and send it in the Authorization header for subsequent API calls.
+- Once the frontend receives the token from the backend (in the `/auth/callback/` response), it can store the JWT in `` cookies` or `local storage` and send it in the Authorization header for subsequent API calls.

+### **Security Considerations**

+- Never expose sensitive details like the `client_secret` to the frontend.
+- Use HTTPS for all communications between frontend, backend, and Keycloak.
+- Ensure proper token storage in the frontend (e.g., using `HttpOnly cookies`).
+- Consider token expiration and implement token refresh functionality in your backend if needed.